Jeannette in Westmoreland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Categories. • War, French and Indian •

 Credits.
 This page was last revised on September 10, 2018.
 This page originally submitted on August 7, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 424 times since then.
+This page has been viewed 427 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on August 7, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.